greggman/inmemfilecache/README.md

 inmemfilecache
 ==============

-A very simple in memory file cache.
+A very simple in memory file cache for node.js.
 It's a drop in replacement for `fs.readFile` and `fs.readSyncFile`

-Files are cached LRU style in memory. by default inmemfilecache monitors the folders of files in the cache.
+Files are cached LRU style in memory.
+By default inmemfilecache monitors the folders of files in the cache.
 If a file changes it's removed from the cache.
-This means you can use it in dev environments and not have to diable it while your server is running.
+This means you can use it in dev environments and not have to disable it while your server is running.

 Usage
 -----